Call (302) 853-2853

 How much does boat ceramic coating cost?

-Professional boat ceramic coating costs $75-125 per foot.
-For a 25-foot boat, expect $4,000-5,750 for full restoration with ceramic (includes wash, correction, sealant prep, and coating).
-Ceramic coating alone is $75-125/ft, but proper correction beforehand is essential - you can't just coat over oxidation.
+My Standard Thor package for a 25-foot boat is $3,500 (12-18 month protection) and Standard Kraken is $3,800 (12-24 month protection).
+Both include full correction before coating - you can't just coat over oxidation.
 The prep work is 70% of the job and the reason ceramic coating lasts 12-24 months instead of failing in weeks.

 What Does Professional Ceramic Coating Application Involve?